NETWAYS/fundamentals4puppet-training/sections/resources/04_ordering_relationship.md

       enable    => true,
     }

-### Add dependencies to make sure it is installed before you configure it and config changes restart the service
+### Add dependencies to make sure it is installed before you configure it and restart the service

 With Puppet 4's manifest based ordering the three resource would already be applied in correct order, but no refresh would happen.
 Also understanding the code is easier if dependencies are explicitly declared.